 Step 2.
 Open Device Manager > expand "Universal Serial Bus controllers".

-After following the tips above, hopefully, your computer should be able to detect and recognize your external hard drive.
-If that's the case, you can try to open the drive and access the data.
+If your computer can detect and recognize your external hard drive after following the tips, you can try to open the drive and access the data.

-If that's not possible, don't worry.
-Move to Part 2 and we'll show you how to use the hard disk data recovery software to restore all your precious data.
+If you're unable to recover your data, don't worry.
+Instead, move on to Part 2, where we'll guide you through the process of using hard disk data recovery software to restore your precious data.

-After making the external hard drive detectable, we suggest that you recover any data stored on it immediately.
-This will not only ensure you have a copy of the files but also avoid the possibility of losing anything stored on the disk while trying the fix the problem.
-Here's how to salvage your files.
+After making the external hard drive detectable, it's essential to recover any data stored on it right away.
+This will not only ensure you have a copy of the files but also prevent the possibility of losing any data while trying to fix the problem.
+To salvage your files, you can follow the steps to recover them.

 3 Steps to Recover Data from External Hard Drive

-To recover data from a problematic drive you'll require dedicated software.
-Deep Data Recovery is the perfect tool for the job as it's fast, reliable, and easy to use.
+To recover data from a problematic drive, you'll need dedicated software like Deep Data Recovery, which is fast, reliable, and easy to use.

 Step 1.
-Use a correct USB cable to connect your external hard drive to your computer.
-Run Deep Data Recovery and select file types and click "Next" to start.
+Connect your external hard drive to your computer using a correct USB cable.
+Then, run Deep Data Recovery, select the desired file types, and click "Next" to begin the recovery process.

 Select the external hard drive and then click the "Scan" button.

 Step 3.
-As soon as the scan process starts, the software will find more and more lost and deleted data and display the data in the scan results.
-The recovered data will be nicely organized.
-You can quickly find the target files/folders by file type or search in the search box with exact file name.
+As soon as the scan process starts, the software will find and display more and more lost and deleted data in the scan results, with recovered data nicely organized to help you quickly find target files and folders by file type or searching with an exact file name.

 Step 4.
-You can preview the files found by Deep Data Recovery's scanning algorithms.
-Then, select files and click "Recover".
-To avoid data overwriting, we recommend that you save the recovered data to a different drive than the original Seagate drive.
+After scanning, you can preview the files found by Deep Data Recovery's algorithms, select the desired files, and click "Recover".
+To prevent data overwriting, it's recommended to save the recovered data to a different drive than the original Seagate drive.

 To get a better idea of what needs fixing, open Disk Management in Windows and check the state of the drive.